 Polar bears and other animals are struggling to adapt to less sea ice.
 (Photo: Continentalshelf.gov)

 Less sea ice also helps the Arctic Ocean absorb more carbon dioxide from the air, removing at least some of the heat-trapping gas from the atmosphere.
-But like most apparent perks of climate change, this silver lining has a cloud: Excess carbon dioxide is making parts of the Arctic Ocean more acidic, NOAA reports, a problem that's potentially fatal to marine creatures such as shellfish, coral and some types of plankton.
+But like most apparent perks of climate change, this silver lining has a cloud: Excess CO2 is making parts of the Arctic Ocean more acidic, NOAA reports, a problem that's potentially fatal to marine life like shellfish, coral and some types of plankton.

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.